mhama/GeospatialPlacesSample/README.md

 A sample app to show information of places around you using Geospatial API, overlaying on the camera image.
 Based on the sample of Geospatial API.
+This app can be built for Android / iOS.

 ## Versions